joshuamainsmith/CEN_3031_Final_Project/README.md

 ## Deployment

 We are using Heroku for deployment.
-If you are to deployed you need to be added to the Heroku project or start your own with the code.
+If you are to deploy you need to be added to the Heroku project or start your own with the code.

 To deploy to heroku setup heroku and then run the following command: